nobitagit/Silver-Cherry/README.md

 * the number of comments is displayed using CSS3 bubbles as shown by [David Desandro](http://desandro.com/resources/css-speech-bubble-icon/).
 Still no images.
 * comments bubbles get highlighted only in case comments are present.

+##Licensing

+This theme and all its bundled resources (including images) are released under GPL/MIT licences.